squirelboy360/Color-Randomizer/README.md

 # Disclaimer
 This app is not intended to be visual appealing, Its an app made to test the capabilities of Swift coming from a background of different languages of expertise in an attempt to learn swift.
-Pardon the UI as i am focusing more on programming principles and concepts as well as state.
+Pardon the UI as i am focused more on the programming principles and concepts of swift as well as state.